Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 The tibia, or shin bone, spans the lower

-the tibia, it widens and forms two condyles the lateral and medial which
+It widens and forms two condyles—the lateral and medial—that

 intercondylar fossa, a small grove, into which two intercondylar tubercles sit.

-Numerous internal ligaments of the knee joint attach to these tubercles strengthening
+Numerous internal ligaments of the knee joint attach to these tubercles and strengthen

 to the condyles is the tibial tuberosity to which the patella ligament

 The shaft of the tibia is triangular and

 the soleus muscle, which gives the calf its characteristic shape, originates on